DenmarkOfficial Name: Kingdom of Denmark

 If you are a woman traveling abroad, please review our travel tips on the Women Travelers page.

-Accessibility: While in Denmark, individuals with disabilities may find accessibility and accommodation very different from what they find in the United States; however, the law prohibits discrimination against persons with physical and mental disabilities in employment, education, access to health care or other state services, and other areas.
+ACCESSIBILITY: While in Denmark, individuals with disabilities may find accessibility and accommodation very different from what they find in the United States; however, the law prohibits discrimination against persons with physical and mental disabilities in employment, education, access to health care or other state services, and other areas.
 In addition, the law mandates access to buildings, education, information, and communications for persons with disabilities.
 The Danish government generally enforces these provisions.
 All forms of public transportation have accommodations for persons with disabilities, though many buildings are not easily accessible for the disabled.
 Accessibility information is available on the Danish tourist organization’s website, Visit Denmark.
-A parliamentary ombudsman monitors the equal treatment of disabled persons and receives a significant number of complaints related to discrimination against disabled persons each year.
+A parliamentary ombudsman monitors the equal treatment of disabled persons and receives complaints related to discrimination against disabled persons.

 Information on vaccinations and other health precautions can be found via the Centers for Disease Control and Prevention (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information.